-How to lobby your MP on prescription charges.
+How to lobby your MP on prescription charges

-With your help we can win the fight to secure an exemption from prescription charges for everyone with a long-term condition in England.
+With your help we can win the fight to secure an exemption from prescription charges for everyone living with a long-term condition in England.

-Through lobbying your Member of Parliament (MP), you have the power to influence Government policy and make real change.
-It may seem daunting, but this guide will tell you everything you need to know about lobbying so you can effectively engage with your MP on the issue of prescription charges.
+Through lobbying your Member of Parliament (MP), you have the power to influence UK Government policy and make real change.
+It may seem daunting at first, but this guide will tell you everything you need to know about how you can effectively engage with your MP on the issue of prescription charges.